naeglinghaff/student-directory/README.md

   # Student Directory #

-  The student directory script lets you manage all the students enrolled at Villans Academy.
+  The student directory script lets you manage all the students enrolled at the fictional Villans Academy.
+Created in Ruby.

   ## How to Use ##
  ```shell